5 Easy Breakfast Recipes for Healthy Snacks on the Go

 I prefer to eat the sweet corn neat and not slathered in butter and sprinkled with salt - it's healthier and less messy if you want it on the go.

 Field corn i.e. for animal feedstock and other commercial use is genetically modified but most sweet corn is not.

 3. Fruit Sandwich - Bread, Egg and Fruits For Breakfast

-For this recipe, I opted for hard boiled egg instead of poached or sunny-side up egg since we are talking about breakfast on the go.
+For this recipe, I opted for a hard-boiled egg instead of a poached or sunny-side-up egg since we are talking about breakfast on the go.
 If you have time to eat before driving off to work, then I suggest poached egg (healthier option) or sunny-side-up egg (for better taste).

 - 2 slices of bread of your choice.

 - 1 hard-boiled egg (you can prepare this the night before).

 - 2 -3 tablespoon Ricotta Cheese (to replace mayo that binds the chopped egg).
 If Ricotta Cheese is expensive in your area, replace it with Greek Yogurt.

 - Berries - strawberry, blackberry, raspberry or any other fruits that are small or can be sliced as sandwich fillings (banana, figs, date, avocado, etc.).